 What is the cost of a show/pet sphynx kitten?

-I offer my pet and show quality kittens on average for $2000.
-I do not charge more for specific skin colors or eye colors (including odd-eyed) as neither are relevant to the Sphynx standard.
+I offer my pet and show quality kittens for $2200.
+I do not charge more for specific skin colors or eye colors (including odd-eyed) as neither are relevant to the Sphynx standard or health.

 Do you spay/neuter kittens before they leave?